thecoreyford/Codetta/README.md

 # Codetta
 **Codetta is a block-based application designed to aid primary educators teaching of music. **
 ___
-## Version 1.0
 Started work 14th August 2018.
-##### Version History
-**See complete version history [here](https://bitbucket.org/coreyforduni/codetta/src/master/CHANGELOG.md).**

 ___
 ## Getting Started
-For the dissertation: you can load the app in the folder "App" on the CD.

-//TODO: Download for mac
-//TODO: Download for windows

 **Prerequisites**
-* If using the source code you will need to get JUCE from [here](https://shop.juce.com/get-juce).
+* If using the source code you will need to use [JUCE](https://shop.juce.com/get-juce).
+* Codetta, as of the 9/Sept/2020, uses the Dreamtonics emscripten port of JUCE (which can be found [here](https://github.com/Dreamtonics/juce_emscripten)); JUCE 5 style.
 ___
 ## Contributing
 //TODO: talk about this and submitting pull requests once publicly published (after uni).